rubenwardy/minetest_modding_book/_en/basics/lua.md

 end
 ```

-For example, keywords in the above snippet are highlighted such as if, then, end, return.
+For example, keywords in the above snippet are highlighted such as if, then, end, and return.
 table.insert is a function which comes with Lua by default.

 Here is a list of common editors well suited for Lua.